15 Strategies to Increase CPA Exam Pass Rates

 10 minute one on one or class discussion

-With student loans being the focal point of this presidential election, the cost of education is on the minds of today’s accounting students.
+With student loan debt continuing to weigh heavily on graduates, the cost of education is very much on the minds of today's accounting students.

 The fact that the CPA exam itself costs close to $1,000 and a quality CPA review course will cost between $1,000-$3,300, it doesn't leave a lot of breathing room for many student's bank accounts.